-After the interview reflect on your answers and think about what questions you answered well and where you could have improved.
+After the interview, reflect on your answers and think about what questions you answered well and where you could have improved.
 This will be helpful when preparing for your next interview.
 It is a good idea to follow up with a polite email after the interview to thank the interviewers for their time, re-confirming your interest.
-If you have not heard back from them after two weeks, it is a good idea to follow up with a phone call or email and ask for some feedback.
+If you have not heard back from them after two weeks, you could look to follow up with a phone call or email and ask for some feedback.